 - Compacting rubber, plastic or glass particles to reduce container size

-The vibrating table usually takes the form of either a flat or domed plate onto which the container is loaded, with big bags often being filled on a flat table so that a pallet can be placed beneath before filling.
+The tabletop usually takes the form of either a flat or domed plate onto which the container is loaded, with big bags often being filled on a flat table so that a pallet can be placed beneath before filling.

 Compacting material in bulk bags: